Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 1. As this game uses gif-based images to present a living world, a future update will overhaul this by presenting layered content that users can navigate the character of Ivor through, interacting with things he sees both in and outside the camp.

+2. Expanding the story to flesh out Ivar's adventure will provide users with a more fulfilling narrative, allowing them to grow attached to the characters and the world.

 ---

 # Technologies Used